Gennady Zhidko: Military career

-Moscow command structure (2017-2018)

-From 22 November 2017 to 3 November 2018, he was the Deputy Chief of the General Staff of the Russian Armed Forces.

-On 11 June 2018, he was promoted to the rank of lieutenant general.

-Eastern Military District (2018-2021)

 In November 2018, Zhidko was appointed commander of the Eastern Military District, replacing Alexander Zhuravlyov, who had transferred to the post of commander of the Western Military District, on 13 November, he was presented to the leadership at the district headquarters in Khabarovsk.
 On 11 June 2020, Zhidko was promoted to colonel general.

-Moscow command structure (2021-2022)

 On 12 November 2021, Zhidko was appointed head of the Main Military-Political Directorate of the Russian Armed Forces (GVPU), a position included among the deputy ministers of defence.
 Zhidko replaced Andrey Kartapolov, who had retired from the army.
 On 28 July 2022, Colonel General Viktor Goremykin replaced him as head of the GVPU.

-Russo Ukrainian war (2022-present)
+2022 invasion of Ukraine

-On 26 May 2022, the Conflict Intelligence Team, citing Russian soldiers, reported that Zhidko had been put in charge of Russian forces during the 2022 Russian invasion of Ukraine, replacing Army General Aleksandr Dvornikov.
-On June 22, 2022, The Guardian reported that during a visit to Ukraine by Russian defence minister Sergei Shoigu, “footage appeared to confirm that the colonel general Gennady Zhidko is now commanding troops in Ukraine.”
+On 26 May 2022, the Conflict Intelligence Team, citing Russian soldiers, reported that Zhidko had been put in charge of Russian forces during the Russian invasion of Ukraine, replacing Army General Aleksandr Dvornikov.
+On 22 June 2022, The Guardian reported that during a visit to Ukraine by Russian defence minister Sergei Shoigu, "footage appeared to confirm that the colonel general Gennady Zhidko is now commanding troops in Ukraine".
 Having assumed the position in May, Zhidko was demoted a month later to head of the Eastern Military District, and Sergey Surovikin was publicly announced to have taken the position on October 8.

-Sanctions

 Zhidko was included under US sanctions in July 2022.
+He was also later sanctioned by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) for Grave Breach of International Peace and Security and by the UK government on 15 March 2022, both in relation to the Russian invasion of Ukraine.

+Death

+Zhidko died in Moscow on 16 August 2023, at the age of 57 after a long illness.